List of Columbus Blue Jackets broadcasters: Radio

-On radio stations WBNS-FM (flagship), WBNS, WWCD, and 34 other affiliates in Ohio and West Virginia, Bob McElligott provides play-by-play coverage.
+On radio stations WBNS-FM (flagship), WBNS, and 34 other affiliates in Ohio and West Virginia, Bob McElligott provides play-by-play coverage.
 McElligott joined the Blue Jackets radio broadcast in July 2009 as a color commentator and became the play-by-play announcer for the 2013–14 season, taking over for George Matthews who had been calling Blue Jackets games since the team's inception in 2000.
 McElligott, along with Ryan Mitchell, hosts the pre-game and post-game radio shows.
 Fans can interact by e-mail and Twitter with McElligott and Mitchell during and after the game.